Explainable Deep Learning: A Field Guide for the Uninitiated: Methods for Explaining DNNs

 \section{Methods for Explaining DNNs}

-There are countless surveys on explainable AI~\shortcite{arrieta2019explainable,carvalho2019machine,mueller2019explanation,tjoa2019survey,gilpin2018explaining,adadi2018peeking,miller2018explanation,guidotti2018survey,lipton2018mythos,liu2017towards,dovsilovic2018explainable,doshi2017towards} and explainable deep learning~\shortcite{ras2018explanation,montavon2018methods,zhang2018visual,samek2017explainable,erhan2010understanding}.
-The surveys represent a large body of work that could be difficult to navigate and synthesize into a broad view of the field.
-Instead, this section investigates a simple space of {\bf foundational} explainable DNN methods.
+There are countless surveys on explainable AI~\cite{arrieta2019explainable,carvalho2019machine,mueller2019explanation,tjoa2019survey,gilpin2018explaining,adadi2018peeking,miller2018explanation,guidotti2018survey,lipton2018mythos,liu2017towards,dovsilovic2018explainable,doshi2017towards} and explainable deep learning~\cite{ras2018explanation,montavon2018methods,zhang2018visual,samek2017explainable,erhan2010understanding}.
+The many surveys cover a large body of work that may prove hard to navigate and synthesize into a broad view of the field.
+Instead, this article investigates a simple space of foundational explainable DNN methods.
 We say a method is foundational if it is often used in practice or if it introduces a concept that modern work builds upon.
-Understanding this smaller space of foundational methods can thus help a reader appreciate and identify the key concepts behind modern approaches.
-Our space is three-dimensional and it encompasses: \begin{itemize}
+Understanding this smaller space of foundational methods will support a reader as they study modern approaches.

-\item \textbf{Visualization methods}: Visualization methods express an explanation by highlighting, through a scientific visualization, characteristics of an input that strongly influence the output of a DNN.
+Since different users at different stages of the software pipeline have different requirements, it is only possible to represent relative advantages given the explainability goal that needs to be achieved.
+The users that we will take into account for this discussion are the \textit{expert users} as described in \cite{ras2018explanation}.